yuliaHope/filtertask/README.md

 Examples of filters:
 * Color channels modification
   * Filters that modify (add/remove) color channels in images
   * Filters that convert color images to black and white images
   * Filters that binarize images based on different thresholds
   * Filters that change pixel brightness with bijective functions
 * Linear filters
   * Low pass filters (blur)
   * High pass filters (sharpening)
 * Non-linear filters
   * Median filter
   * Max (morphology dilation) filter
   * Min (morphology erosion) filter
 * Histogram processing
   * Histogram equalization
- * Histogram building (not actually a filter, but you can choose it)
+  * Histogram building *(not actually a filter, but you can choose it)*

 ### Additional tasks
 There are three additional tasks:
 * Implement 3 or more different filters
   * You should choose several filters of different kinds, for example, you can't implement Median, Dilation and Erosion non-linear filters because their implementations are too similar.
 Filters should be chosen in CLI, GUI or passed via parameters
 * Implement filters as GPU kernels (subprograms)
- * The part that applies the filter should be written in `CUDA` language or some close alternative, and it should run on real GPU device or on its simulation
+  * The part that applies the filter should be written in `CUDA` language or some close low-level alternative (`OpenCL` kernels, shaders) with explicit CPU and GPU code blocks, explicit GPU memory management and explicit GPU-part execution, and it should run on real GPU device or on its simulation.
 * Add GUI to your task
   * GUI should allow you to choose the input and output images, filters (if you implemented more than one filter), also it should show the progress and stats of filter application

 ### Github repository
 [Github repository](https://github.com/Andrew414/filtertask) consists of one main [`README.md`](https://github.com/Andrew414/filtertask/blob/master/README.md) page and fourteen personal folders.
 You need to fork the repository and make changes in your local folder only.
 All local folders contain an empty `.gitignore` file that you need to fill in with your project's temp files.
 Also, for this task, you need to create your own `README.md` and list the selected filters in it.
 The rest of the files should be your code and project files.